-Below you will find an installation diagram as well as a technical download section, each containing a wealth of information describing how Norstone thin stone products are installed in everyday situations, from stacked stone fireplaces to interior stone feature walls.
+Below you will find an installation diagram as well as a technical download section, each containing a wealth of information describing how Norstone Stone Veneers are installed in everyday situations, from stacked stone fireplaces to interior stone feature walls.
 It covers the basics of the tools and materials required, applicable substrates, and recommended installation techniques.
 While every application is different, Norstone stacked stone veneer Rock Panels are quick and easy to fix to any wall using a good quality tile adhesive.
 Compared to building a traditional stacked stone wall, Norstone Rock Panels make it possible to cover a large wall in a short period of time because of their large size (6 inches x 24 inches) There is no need for grouting, therefore once they are laid the job is finished.
 Be sure to stop by our blog too, where we tackle more unique situations, such as installing stacked stone over brick.

 Other tools may include: grout float, angle grinder